ewolff/software-architektur.tv/index.md

 ## Thursday 2021-10-14

-* 18:30 CEST Avraham Poupko and Kenny Baas-Schwegler about the influence of cultur on software design with Eberhard Wolff
+* 18:30 CEST Avraham Poupko and Kenny Baas-Schwegler about the influence of culture on software design with Eberhard Wolff
 * 19:05 CEST Cosima Laube about D.A.R.E. more, F.E.A.R. less and
   journaling with Lisa Moritz